See the power of Mother Nature at Kinzua Bridge State Park

 Kinzua Bridge

 The park as we know it today opened in 2011 and features a skywalk on the portion of the bridge that was not destroyed.
-Visitors can expect incredible 360-degree views on a see-through floor on a portion that provides quite the thrill, especially for those with a fear of heights!
+Visitors can expect incredible 360-degree views with a see-through floor on a portion of the bridge that provides quite the thrill, especially for those with a fear of heights!
 You can also hike down to the collapsed portion; however, climbing on the fallen portion is prohibited.
 There is also a picture-taking platform underneath the skywalk that gives an interesting perspective of the remaining support beams.
 Make sure to check out the overlook near the skywalk as well.
 It’s a short walk but gives visitors a tremendous view of the skywalk and gorge.

 Kinzua Bridge